Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - Problem-Solving Mastery**

-By the end of Week 2, you will:
+By the end of Module 2, you will:

 1. **Pattern Recognition**: Identify problem types and choose optimal approaches
 2. **Algorithm Design**: Apply divide-and-conquer, DP, and backtracking patterns